betterkunge/paleoclimate_HadGEM3_UoB/step_5_from_piControl_to_EOCENE.md

+# From piControl to Eocene
 In this section, we try to repoduce the Eocene configuration from piControl configuration step by step.
 My start point is the piControl suite **u-ch089**, and the destination is the final product run from Seb (**u-di625**).
+## First attempt **(possiblly outdated,start: final edit: 25/8/2025)

-## First step: Make sure the original suite can work with all standard boundary/initial conditions, before making it Eocene.
+Target: Make sure the original suite can work with all standard boundary/initial conditions, before making it Eocene .

 ### Necessary sub-steps are shown below:
-1. copy the u-ch089 from rosie, to get a new suite (for me it is u-ds203).
+1. copy the **u-ch089** from rosie, to get a new suite (for me it is **u-ds203**).
 2. Edit this suite by `rose config-edit u-cm430`:
   -   at `suite conf >> Project accounting` set the `Account group for HPC tasks` as `'n02-ncas'`
   -   at `suite conf >> Machine Options` set the `USERNAME` as `Your HPC USERNAME`